advanced metrology services for all brands of electronic test equipment

 • ISO 9001:2008 Certified Systems / Processes

-The accuracy of your electronic equipment is vital to success of your company.
+The accuracy of your electronic equipment is vital to the success of your company.
 What if an event rendered your instrument less accurate, or possibly unsafe?
 What if you are working with tight tolerances and accurate measurements are the key to engineering your latest product? . . . or the proper operation of expensive processes?
 What if you schedule maintenance crews based on your trending data?
 Consider the time and costs related to poor metrology of your test equipment and you will see the inherent value in regularly maintaining and calibrating your electronic test equipment.

 Field Checking versus Calibration